61755-0005-XX Eylea 2 MG/0.05ML SOLN (REGENERON PHARMACEUTICALS)

 DOSAGE & ADMINISTRATION

-2 mg once every 8 weeks (2 months) per affected eye; however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (monthly)
+2 mg intravitreally once every 8 weeks (2 months) per affected eye; however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (approximately every 25 days)

 Macular Edema following RVO

-2 mg intravitreally once every 4 weeks (monthly) per affected eye
+2 mg intravitreally once every 4 weeks (approximately every 25 days, monthly) per affected eye

 Diabetic macular edema and diabetic retinopathy in individuals with diabetic macular edema

-2 mg intravitreally once every 4 weeks (monthly) per eye for the first 5 injections
+2 mg intravitreally once every 4 weeks (approximately every 28 days, monthly) per affected eye for the first 5 injections

-2 mg once every 8 weeks (2 months); however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (monthly)Additional efficacy was not demonstrated in most patients when Aflibercept was dosed every 4 weeks compared to every 8 weeks.
-Some patients may need every 4 week (monthly) dosing after the first 20 weeks (5 months).
+2 mg intravitreally once every 8 weeks (2 months); however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (approximately every 25 days, monthly)

 LENGTH OF AUTHORIZATION